yktoo/yktoo.com/content/blog/posts/0588/index.en.md

 Nearly all tracks by **Andromida** are instrumental save for a couple of songs featuring guest vocalists (*Crawling*, *Take What You Want*).

-The tracks' names are all related to space, which, along with the music itself, closely reminds me of *Sithu Aye* and {{< a "0673" "Widek" >}}.
+The tracks' names are all related to space, which, along with the music itself, closely reminds me of *Sithu Aye* and [Widek](0673).
 The sound is dense and heavy, featuring typical djent rhythms.
 It's a remarkably quality work, so my kudos to Ramon, both as a musician and as a producer.

 {{< youtube "W43vAHfMEIM" >}}